JartanFTW/kot-skipper/README.md

 This tool allows you to automatically skip through bases for target gold count and/or target gems color/tier.

 Currently only Bluestacks has been tested for functionality.
+Make sure your display resolution in bluestacks settings is set to 1600 x 900 otherwise identification **will** fail.

 **You MUST enable android debug bridge in Settings > Advanced**